PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 ## Requests

--`POST api/users`: Adds a user to the database.
+- `POST api/users`: Adds a user to the database.
 The reason we don't have a GET method on users is because of security.
 It shouldn't be possible for the VICs to see eachothers user-details.

 - `GET api/spaceports`: Returns all the spaceports.